Short Annapurna Circuit Trek

 238 reviews in TripAvisor

-Short Annapurna Circuit Trek is one of Nepal’s most commercial trekking routes which combines the ultimate Himalayan experience with stunning mountain scenery, rustic lifestyles, ancient monasteries, high mountain passes, rich culture, and diverse landscapes of the Manang and Mustang valleys.
+Short Annapurna Circuit Trek combines the ultimate Himalayan experience with stunning mountain scenery, high mountain pass, and diverse landscapes.

 Trip at a Glance